Joël Robert: Hallman rivalry

-For the 1970 season, Robert was wooed from CZ by the Japanese manufacturer Suzuki, who was seeking to make inroads into the European dominated sport.
-He continued his winning streak with Suzuki by capturing the 1970 250cc world championship by a two point margin over his Suzuki teammate Sylvain Geboers.
+Move to Suzuki

+The Suzuki factory became the first Japanese manufacturer to compete in a Motocross World Championship event at the 1965 250cc Swedish Grand Prix, and with the help of Swedish rider, Olle Pettersson, they had developed their motocycle to the point where Pettersson finished the 1969 championship in third place behind Robert and Geboers.
+The Suzuki team then hired both Geboers and Robert for the 1970 season.

+The two Suzuki teammates dominated the 1970 250cc championship with each rider claiming four Grand Prix victories apiece.
+As with the previous year, the championship wasn't decided until the final round in Austria where Robert prevailed over his teammate by a slim two-point margin.
 He also helped the Belgian team repeat as winners of the 1970 Motocross des Nations and the Trophée des Nations.

 Robert played an integral role in the introduction of the sport of motocross in the United States by participating in the Trans-AMA motocross series which featured top European racers competing against the best American racers.
 He dominated the 1970 Trans-AMA series by winning six consecutive races.
-His participation in the year-end Trans-AMA series gave credibility to America's first motocross championship.
+His participation as the reigning World Champion in the year-end Trans-AMA series helped to boost the credibility to America's first motocross championship series.